hashempour/GaBlockSudoku/README.md

 # GaBlockSudoku - Genetic Algortihm for BockSudoku Puzzle solving

-A test FULLY JavaScript project for solving Block Sudoku puzzle via Machine Learning Genetic Algorithm.
+A complete JavaScript project for solving Block Sudoku puzzle via Machine Learning Genetic Algorithm.

+Try it yourself now! >> https://hashempour.github.io/GaBlockSudoku/

 #### Why JavaScript?
   It was easy to me to have all Visual Features, Coding, and most importantlty Web features on one side together, therefore I could concentrrate on the algorithm implementation more! ;)